rogerkeays/vimjournal/README.md

 # Vimjournal

 *Vimjournal* is a simple text format and utilities for organising large amounts of information.
-Although you can use any text editor with *vimjournal*, it does provide syntax highlighting and shortcut keys for [VIM](https://www.vim.org) to make editing logs easier.
+Although you can use any text editor with *vimjournal*, it provides syntax highlighting and shortcut keys for [VIM](https://www.vim.org) to make editing logs easier.

 A *vimjournal* log is an append-only text file normally ending in `.log`.
 There are two types: compact and expanded.
 Compact logs contain one record per line.
 For example, a time log: